Steve Howey (footballer)

 Steven Norman Howey (born 26 October 1971) is an English football coach, former professional footballer and sports radio presenter.

-As a player, he was a centre back who notably played in the Premier League for Newcastle United, Manchester City, Leicester City and Bolton Wanderers, before winding up his career with brief stings in the MLS with New England Revolution and in the Football League with Hartlepool United.
-He was capped four times by England and was part of the Euro 96 squad.
+As a player, he was a centre-back who notably played in the Premier League for Newcastle United, Manchester City, Leicester City and Bolton Wanderers, before winding up his career with brief stints in Major League Soccer with New England Revolution and in The Football League with Hartlepool United.
+He was capped four times by England and was part of the squad for Euro 96.

-Following the end of his playing days, Howey had a brief spell in charge of non-league side Crook Town before coming out of retirement to play for Bishop Auckland whilst serving as a coach.
+Following the end of his playing days, Howey had a brief spell as manager of non-league side Crook Town before coming out of retirement to play for Bishop Auckland whilst serving as a coach.
 He has since worked as a sports radio presenter for Total Sport and BBC Radio Newcastle.

 Club career

 Newcastle United

 Howey started his career with Newcastle United signing a professional contract on 11 December 1989.
 At first he was playing in the striker position for the youth and reserve teams until Ossie Ardiles conceived the idea of moving him from the attack back into the defence.
-Howey was an important part of Kevin Keegan's First Division championship winning side in 1992/93, winning promotion to the Premier League.
+Howey was an important part of Kevin Keegan's First Division championship winning side in 1992–93, winning promotion to the Premier League.
 Once promoted, Howey continued to be a first-choice centre back but was often missing through injury.
-During Howey's time at Newcastle they were Premier League runner-up twice in 1995/96 and 1996/97 in addition to FA Cup runner-up in 1997/98 and 1998/99.
+During Howey's time at Newcastle they were Premier League runner-up twice, in 1995–96 and 1996–97, in addition to FA Cup runner-up in 1997–98 and 1998–99.
 Howey is still a very popular figure in Newcastle as part of a successful influx from Newcastle's youth academy which also included Steve Watson, Robbie Elliott and Lee Clark.

 Manchester City

-In August 2000 newly promoted Man City paid Newcastle £2,000,000 for him.
-His debut came in a 4–0 defeat to Charlton setting the tone for a disappointing season which saw Man City relegated.
+In August 2000 newly-promoted Manchester City paid Newcastle £2,000,000 for him.
+His debut came in a 4–0 defeat to Charlton Athletic setting the tone for a disappointing season which saw Man City relegated.
 Howey remained at Man City the following season as part of the team which secured an immediate return to the Premier League as First Division champions.
 One last season at Man City saw Howey contribute to a top half finish and comfortable survival.
 In his three seasons with Man City Howey scored 11 goals.
-A highlight of his time at Manchester City was scoring a late equaliser against rivals Manchester United at Old Trafford, in a game more remembered for the clash between Roy Keane and Alfie Haaland.
+A highlight of his time at Manchester City was scoring a late equaliser against rivals Manchester United at Old Trafford, in a game more remembered for the clash between Roy Keane and Alf-Inge Haaland.